0xKARTOD/Axelar-cross-chain-distributor/README.md

     string memory destinationChain, string memory masterAddress )
 ```

+Params:

+- `amount`: The amount of vote to cast or uncast, and tokens to be locked or unlocked

+- `campaignId`: ID of the campaign to interact with

+- `destinationChain`: Chain name of `MegaVoteMaster`.
+Refer to https://docs.axelar.dev/dev/build/chain-names/testnet

+- `masterAddress`: Contract address of `MegaVoteMaster`

 To cast `amount` of votes, the contract will lock the same amount of `ERC20MegaVote` tokens.
 Uncasting `amount` of votes will have the tokens be refunded.